awsdocs/amazon-ses-developer-guide/doc-source/mail-from.md

    If you use a different DNS provider, you have to publish the DNS records to the MAIL FROM domain's DNS server manually\.
 The procedure for adding DNS records to your domain's DNS server varies based on your web hosting service or DNS provider\.

    The procedures for publishing DNS records for your domain depend on which DNS provider you use\.
-The following table includes links to the documentation for several common DNS providers\.
-This list isn't a complete list of providers\.
-If your provider isn't listed, you can probably still set up a MAIL FROM domain\.
-Inclusion on this list isn’t an endorsement or recommendation of any company’s products or services\.
+The following table includes links to the documentation for a few widely used DNS providers\.
+This list isn't exhaustive and doesn't signify endorsement; likewise, if your DNS provider isn't listed, it doesn't imply they don't support MAIL FROM domain configuration\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/ses/latest/dg/mail-from.html)

    When Amazon SES detects that the records are in place, you receive an email informing you that your custom MAIL FROM domain was set up successfully\.
 Depending on your DNS provider, there might be a delay of up to 72 hours before Amazon SES detects the MX record\.